natankeddem/hush/README.md

 **Improper setup or bugs in this software may overheat your system!**

 **This utility is still in early developement and may require breaking changes on updates.
-Your configuration may be lost on such updates and your fans will not long be controlled.
+Your configuration may be lost on such updates and your fans will no longer be controlled.
 Care must be taken when using watchtower or similar tools to update this utility.**

 ## Information
 GUI enabled Docker based fan controller.
 I appreciate all comments/feedback/bug reports.

 ## Features
 * Single container controls multiple machines at once.
-* Temperature calculation takes into account CPUs, Drives and GPUs.
+* Temperature calculation takes into account CPUs, Drives and GPUs and more sensors.
 * Full GUI configuration, no YAML or INI file editing required.
 * Allows monitoring of temperatures and fan speeds.
 * Transmits MQTT sensor data to external message brokers, includes support for Home Assistant MQTT discovery.